Brett Ashley Crawford, PhD

-Dr. Brett Ashley Crawford is an Assistant Teaching Professor of Arts Management at Carnegie Mellon University’s Heinz College of Information Systems and Public Policy and the Faculty Chair of the Masters of Arts & Entertainment Management programs.
+Dr. Brett Ashley Crawford is an Associate Teaching Professor of Arts Management at Carnegie Mellon University’s Heinz College of Information Systems and Public Policy and the Faculty Chair of the Masters of Arts & Entertainment Management programs.

 Dr. Crawford has worked extensively as a professional arts manager, primarily in theatre, and as professor in both arts management and theatre history.
-The highlights of her private sector work include 5 years working as Managing Director with Imagination Stage, an arts education and professional theatre located in Bethesda, MD, work as the managing director / production manager of Rep Stage and the Horowitz Center for the Arts in Columbia, MD, 3 years as managing director for St. Bart’s Playhouse in New York City.
-She is a member of AEA in stage management and has held myriad independent management, marketing and consulting engagements in theatre, film, and arts festival work in NY, GA, TN, TX, and MD.
+The highlights of her private sector work include serving as Managing Director with Imagination Stage, an arts education and professional theatre located in Bethesda, MD, the managing director / production manager of Rep Stage and the Horowitz Center for the Arts in Columbia, MD, managing director for St. Bart’s Playhouse in New York City.
+She is a member of AEA in stage management and has held myriad independent management, marketing and consulting engagements in theatre, film, and arts festival work in PA, NY, GA, TN, TX, and MD.

 She has presented invited lectures and workshops across the United States and internationally on marketing, audience engagement, audience development, business models and methods, technology and the arts, and production management to audiences including guests of the Department of State, Arts Presenters, the University of Helsinki, and the Center for Cultural Studies at the University of California, Santa Cruz.

 She received her BS in Theatre from Northwestern University, MFA in Arts Management from Texas Tech University, with a Ph.D. in Theatre History and Criticism with a graduate certificate in Women’s Studies from the University of Maryland, College Park.

 - Finalist, Imagination Stage, Washington Post Award for Innovative Leadership